Subtraction Games with Christmas Theme

-This no-prep FREE subtraction games for kids gets children practicing their subtraction facts.
+This no-prep FREE subtraction games for kids gets children to practice their subtraction facts.
 Simply spin, solve, and then cover up the answer.

 I don’t know about you, but I’m excited about the upcoming Christmas holidays.
-I’m ready for so yummy food (though not too much so I don’t lose my Healthy Wages bet) and a little time off.
+I’m ready for so yummy food and a little time off.
 And I definitely excited about family time and some fun

 But there is still a little bit of school left, so we are digging in to get it done….and I’m using lots of games to get in math review.

 Today, I have a new one.
-It is a no-prep, fun division game.
-Easy to use, and a perfect way to practice simple division facts.
+It is a free subtraction game.
+Easy to use, and a perfect way to practice simple subtraction facts.

 As much as I love games, it is important that children have some hands-on experience with what they are doing before they start playing.

-These task cards are a wonderful way to let children visually see what it happening when you subtract and give them some hands-on practice.
+These task cards are a wonderful way to let children visually see what is happening when you subtract and give them some hands-on practice.

 And once they get some hands-on practice then it is time for some subtraction games for kids.